 There are differences too.
 “It was challenging for me to walk into a Director’s office and call him or her by their first name.”
 But the culture at Deloitte has helped her adapt quickly.
 She says the culture is welcoming, embraces access to senior leaders and encourages mentorship and networking.
 “It really makes the process a lot less daunting,” she says.

-Day to day, Jillian works in the Human Capital practice helping federal agencies amid organizational and strategic transformation.
+Day to day, Jillian helps federal agencies amid organizational and strategic transformation.
 Jillian and her team are currently assisting the US Navy Naval Aviation Systems Command achieve a major financial operating model transformation.
 It’s something that’s particularly close to her heart, since her husband is an active duty Naval aviator.
 Her work ultimately helps make the US Navy’s financial processes more effective, which makes aircraft maintenance better and more efficient.

 Jillian and her husband remain connected to the sea.
 They own a small Hobie Cat they like to flip occasionally, just for fun.
 They also added to their fleet in 2014 and bought a 25 foot used sailboat that they are fixing it up.
 “Maryland is beautiful for sailing,” she says, “especially in the fall.”
 They raced their boats this past summer—“We’re highly competitive.”
 Who knows, maybe this is career number four?

 To put it simply, everyone I spoke with, when I was interviewing with Deloitte, impressed me with their intelligence, their work ethic, their professionalism.